spm/spm-docs/docs/installation/index.md

         ```

     !!! failure "Troubleshooting"
-        **Issues with MEX files**

-        If you have issues with MEX files on macOS such as:
+        If, after installation, you have issues with *MEX files on macOS* such as:
         ```
         "`*.mexmaci64` cannot be opened because the developer cannot be verified. macOS cannot verify that this app is free from malware"